vanbui24/flowty-sagemaker/README.md

 ### Overview

-This example creates a custom image in Amazon SageMaker Studio using [Poetry](https://python-poetry.org/) to manage the Python dependencies.
+This example creates a custom image in Amazon SageMaker Studio.

 ### In the AWS Console
  - create SageMaker Studio using Quick Start